Iran nuclear deal: Key details

-Instead, it agreed to redesign the reactor so it cannot produce any weapons-grade plutonium.
-All spent fuel will be sent out of the country as long as the modified reactor exists.
+Under the JCPOA, Iran said it would redesign the reactor so it could not produce any weapons-grade plutonium, and that all spent fuel would be sent out of the country as long as the modified reactor exists.

-The JCPOA says Iran will not be permitted to build additional heavy-water reactors or accumulate any excess heavy water for 15 years.
+Iran will not be permitted to build additional heavy-water reactors or accumulate any excess heavy water until 2031.

-At the time of the agreement, the White House expressed confidence that the JCPOA would prevent Iran from building a nuclear programme in secret.
+At the time of the agreement, then-US President Barack Obama's administration expressed confidence that the JCPOA would prevent Iran from building a nuclear programme in secret.
 Iran, it said, had committed to "extraordinary and robust monitoring, verification, and inspection".

-Inspectors from the IAEA, the global nuclear watchdog, continuously monitor Iran's declared nuclear sites and also verify that no fissile material is moved covertly to a secret location to build a bomb.
+Inspectors from the International Atomic Energy Agency (IAEA), the global nuclear watchdog, continuously monitor Iran's declared nuclear sites and also verify that no fissile material is moved covertly to a secret location to build a bomb.

 Iran also agreed to implement the Additional Protocol to their IAEA Safeguards Agreement, which allows inspectors to access any site anywhere in the country they deem suspicious.

-The White House said the JCPOA would remove the key elements Iran would need to create a bomb and increase its break-out time to one year or more.
+The Obama administration said the JCPOA would remove the key elements Iran would need to create a bomb and increase its break-out time to one year or more.